Heading to Gay Brighton (England) for the first time, we knew we were in for a treat.

 Legends Hotel 3*

-Legends Hotel is a vibrant LGBTQ+ friendly hotel, bar & club right in the centre of Brighton.
+Described as great and gay!
+Legends Hotel is a vibrant gay hotel in the heart of Brighton, it is also a gay bar & club.
 The hotel is perfectly located, just minutes from the world famous Brighton Palace Pier, close to the upmarket Lanes shopping and entertainment Quarter and within minutes of Brighton Pavilion.

 Legends is a 3* hotel and offers singles, compact doubles and super superiors with views of Brighton seafront.